-Filtering the Spikes
+Filtering the spikes

 The auxiliary winding is the seat of spikes that can couple to the OPP pin via the parasitic capacitances exhibited by the Zener diode and the series diode.
 To prevent an adverse triggering of the Over Voltage Protection circuitry, it is possible to install a small RC filter before the detection network.
-Typical values are those given in Figure 41 and must be selected to provide the adequate filtering function without degrading the stand-by power by an excessive current circulation.
+Typical values are those given in Figure 47 and must be selected to provide the adequate filtering function without degrading the stand-by power by an excessive current circulation.

-Figure 41.
-A small RC filter avoids the fast rising spikes from reaching the protection pin of the NCP1254 in presence of energetic perturbations superimposed on the input line.
+Figure 47.
+A small RC filter avoids the fast rising spikes from reaching the protection pin of the NCP125x in presence of energetic perturbations superimposed on the input line.

-Latching Off with the $V{cc}\ensuremath{\mathsf{Pin}}$
+Latching Off with the V{cc} Pin

-The NCP1254 hosts a dedicated comparator on the V{cc} pin.
+The NCP1255 hosts a dedicated comparator on the V{cc} pin.
 When the voltage on this pin exceeds 25.5 V typically for more than 20 μs, a signal is sent to the internal latch and the controller immediately stops the driving pulses while remaining in a lockout state.
-The part can be reset by cycling down its V{cc} , for instance by pulling off the power.
+The part can be reset by cycling down its V{cc} , for instance by pulling off the power plug but also if a brown-out recovery is sensed by the controller.
 This technique offers a simple and cheaper means to protect the converter against optocoupler failures without using the OPP pin and a Zener diode.